 usually meets mid-June to late July.
 Once the summer session ends, the new school year will begin again in mid

 to late August.

-Costs vary, depending on how many classes
+Costs vary, depending on how many

-two payments, one being due at the time of registration and the other being due on the first day of the summer session.
+into two payments, one being due at the time of registration and the other being due on the first day of the summer session.

 We offer family discounts for families with multiple children who take classes.